-Structures are bridges and culverts that cross under or over I-15 and carry vehicles, bicycles, pedestrians, creeks, or drainages. vertical clearance or width to accommodate any additional widening of I-15 in areas if needed.
-See Section A.5.4 of Appendix A, Purpose and Need Chapter Supplemental Information, for a list of structures and the identified needs for each structure.
-1.3.5 Mobility Needs The Better Mobility outcome area of UDOT's Quality of Life Framework focuses on moving people, not just vehicles, and includes public transit, walking, and biking needs as part of better mobility.
-The following mobility needs will be addressed during the I-15 EIS.
-1.3.5.1 Failing Operations This section provides an overview of existing and projected 2050 traffic volumes on I-15 and its interchanges, and the existing and future traffic volumes in the needs assessment study area.
-Traffic volumes on roads are compared with existing and future no-build capacities to determine future operations and mobility on each road segment in the study area.
-1.3.5.1.1 Increasing Regional Travel Demand The project team analyzed regional travel patterns between Weber, Davis, and Salt Lake Counties.
+Structures are bridges and culverts that cross under or over I-15 and carry vehicles, bicycles, pedestrians, creeks, or drainages.

+(26 of the 35) do not have enough vertical clearance or width to accommodate any additional widening of I-15 in areas if needed.
+See Section 1A.5.4 of Appendix 1A, Purpose and Need Chapter Supplemental Information, for a list of structures and the identified needs for each structure.

+1.3.5 Mobility Needs

+The Better Mobility outcome area of UDOT's Quality of Life Framework focuses on moving people, not just vehicles, and includes public transit, walking, and biking needs as part of better mobility.
+The following mobility needs are addressed in this EIS.

+1.3.5.1 Failing Operations

+This section provides an overview of existing and projected traffic volumes in 2050 on I-15 and its interchanges, and the existing and future traffic volumes in the needs assessment study area.
+In this section, traffic volumes on roads are compared with existing and future no-action capacities to determine future operations and mobility on each road segment in the study area.

+1.3.5.1.1 Increasing Regional Travel Demand

+UDOT analyzed regional travel patterns among Weber, Davis, and Salt Lake Counties.
 Although Weber County is not in the needs assessment study area, traffic from Weber County is a component of the regional commuter traffic coming from the northern Wasatch Front on I-15 and is a component of traffic volumes on I-15 in Davis and Salt Lake Counties.

-The I-15 EIS Existing and No-Action Traffic Operations Analysis Technical Memorandum (Horrocks 2022) shows that, in 2019, more than half of the jobs along the Wasatch Front are located in Salt Lake County, and, more than 40% of Davis and Weber County workers commute south.
+The I-15 EIS Existing and No-action Traffic Operations Analysis Technical Memorandum (Horrocks 2022a) shows that, in 2019, more than half of the jobs along the Wasatch Front were located in Salt Lake County, and more than 40% of Davis and Weber County workers commuted south.
 In 2050, even with strong job growth in Davis and Weber Counties, a majority of jobs are still projected to be in Salt Lake County, and a similar percentage of Davis and Weber County workers is projected to commute south.
-These factors lead to heavy north-south traffic between Davis and Salt Lake Counties with much higher traffic during peak commuting times.
-The project team performed a screen-line analysis to quantify the travel demand across northern Davis County on the north end near Park Lane and across southern Davis County at the Davis and Salt Lake County boundary on the south end.
-A similar screen line was established on I-15 in southern Davis County to estimate east-west travel across I-15.
+These factors lead to heavy north-south traffic between Davis and Salt Lake Counties and much higher traffic during peak commuting times.

+UDOT performed a screen-line analysis to quantify the travel demand across northern Davis County on the north end near Park Lane and across southern Davis County at the Davis and Salt Lake County boundary on the south end.
+A similar screen line was established on I-15 in southern Davis County to estimate eastwest travel across I-15.
 Figure 1.3-1 shows the results of the screen-line analysis.